JabRef/user-documentation/en/collect/import-using-online-bibliographic-database/README.md

 [ArXiv](https://arxiv.org/) is a repository of scientific preprints in the fields of mathematics, physics, astronomy, computer science, quantitative biology, statistics, and quantitative finance \([Wikipedia](https://en.wikipedia.org/wiki/ArXiv)\).

 ### CiteSeerX

 [CiteSeerX](http://csxstatic.ist.psu.edu/home) is a public search engine for scientific and academic papers primarily with a focus on computer and information science.
 However, CiteSeerX has been expanding into other scholarly domains such as economics, physics and others \([Wikipedia](https://en.wikipedia.org/wiki/CiteSeer)\).

 ### Collection of Computer Science Bibliographies (CCSB)

 The [Collection of Computer Science Bibliographies](https://liinwww.ira.uka.de/bibliography/) is a public search engine for bibliographies of scientific literature in computer science.

-> You may use Lucene syntax, available fields are: ti (title), au (author), yr (publications year).
-> In short: the default operator is 'OR', use '+' and '–' operators to specify ('+') required and ('–') forbidden words.
-> Wildcards: '?' – single letter, and '*' – part of the word (at the end of a word), '~' – specified at the end of a
-> word makes approximate match (allows typos, but takes many seconds to process)

 ### Crossref

 ### DBLP

 [DBLP](http://dblp.uni-trier.de/db/) is a computer science bibliography website listing more than 3.1 million journal articles, conference papers, and other publications on computer science \([Wikipedia](https://en.wikipedia.org/wiki/DBLP)\).

 ### DOAJ